 Making Changes, Moving Forward

 An evidence-based lifestyle transformation program for people diagnosed with cancer and those interested in prevention.Learn More

-The Anticancer Lifestyle Program (ACLP) is a free, online, comprehensive lifestyle transformation course for cancer survivors and those who seek to reduce their risk of cancer and other chronic illnesses.
+The Anticancer Lifestyle Program (ACLP) is an online, comprehensive lifestyle transformation course for cancer survivors and those who seek to reduce their risk of cancer and other chronic illnesses.
 Participants receive the tools and information necessary to make and sustain evidence-based lifestyle changes in the areas of diet, fitness, mindset, and environment.